Evel Knievel Museum: History

 It was established and founded by Mike Patterson, Lathan McKay and James Caplinger.

-Evel Knievel's goal of having a museum honoring his legacy is over 40 years in the making.
-Evel Archaeology began in February 2012 as one man's quest to re-collect Knievel’s motorcycles, vehicles, wardrobe, artifacts, and personal effects to fully illustrate his cultural impact.
+Evel Knievel during his lifetime expressed the goal of having a museum honoring his legacy.
+Evel Archaeology began in February 2012 to re-collect Knievel's motorcycles, vehicles, wardrobe, artifacts, and personal effects.

 In 2013 a mutual connection to rock and roll legend Jerry Lee Lewis and a Mack truck laid the foundation for the Evel Knievel Museum.

-Frustrated with the lack of progress, Lathan McKay and Marilyn Stemp set out to find a new home for Knievel’s, Mack truck dubbed "Big Red" as the restoration had stalled in New Jersey.
-A then-current business partner made a phone call to Harley-Davidson dealer Mike Patterson of Topeka, Kansas, whose team of motorcycle restoration experts had recently completed a ground-up rebuilding of Jerry Lee Lewis's 1959 Panhead, which sold at auction for $350,000.
+Frustrated with a lack of progress, Lathan McKay and Marilyn Stemp set out to find a new home for Knievel's Mack truck dubbed "Big Red" as the restoration had stalled.
+A business partner made a phone call to Harley-Davidson dealer Mike Patterson of Topeka, Kansas, whose team of motorcycle restoration experts had recently completed a ground-up rebuilding of Jerry Lee Lewis's 1959 Panhead.

-Patterson’s team had never restored a Mack truck but they had access to the expertise needed.
-Nearly 100 individuals signed on to resurrect the famous Mack.
-During the 18-month restoration Patterson, Mckay, and James Caplinger decided to take on an even bigger task.
-To build the world's first Evel Knievel Museum.
+Patterson's team had never restored a Mack truck, but they had access to the expertise needed and nearly 100 individuals signed on to the project.
+During the 18-month restoration, Patterson, Mckay, and James Caplinger decided to build the Evel Knievel Museum.
 Patterson built an addition to his Harley-Davidson dealership in Topeka to house the attraction.

 The Evel Knievel museum was named one of the top 10 best new national attractions in 2017 by USA Today, and is officially authorized by the Knievel estate.

 Founders and Personnel

 Mike Patterson is a former professional flat track racer and businessman.
-His Grandfather Henry purchased Topeka Harley-Davidson in March 1949.
+His grandfather Henry purchased Topeka Harley-Davidson in March 1949.
 In 1975 his son Dennis joined him and carried on until the late 1980s when his nephew Mike entered the business.
-Making it three generations of Pattersons at the helm of the dealership.

-Lathan McKay is an American historian, producer, entrepreneur, actor, and filmmaker.
-As a former professional skateboarder, he has amassed the largest collection of Evel Knievel memorabilia in the world.
+Lathan McKay is an American historian, producer, entrepreneur, actor, former skateboarder, and filmmaker.
+He amassed the largest collection of Evel Knievel memorabilia in the world.

-James M. Caplinger was a self-made real estate developer, attorney, philanthropist, and business owner from Topeka, Kansas.
+James M. Caplinger was a real estate developer, attorney, philanthropist, and business owner from Topeka, Kansas.